hydrogen602/SymbolicMathC/README.md

 # Notes on coding standards

 Avoid any call to malloc, calloc, or free.
-For allocating strings, structs, or arrays, use the functions found in dataTypes.
+For allocating strings, structs, or arrays, use the functions found in dataTypes or dataStructs.
 This keeps memory management cleaner and deals with nullptrs.